bijansky/bijansky/essays/sample.md

 ---
 layout: essay
 type: essay
-title: What To Do When You Have A Problem
+title: When You Have A Problem
 # All dates must be YYYY-MM-DD format!
 date: 2018-25-19
 labels: